HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 ### Page weight overview

 "Page weight" is the total size of all resources a browser needs to download to render a page.
 Over the past decade, page weight has steadily increased.
-In 2025, the average page is roughly 2.67 MB on desktop and 2.28 MB on mobile.
-Both figures exceed the commonly recommended range of 1–1.5 MB, reflecting continued bloat across the web.

 {{ figure_markup(
   image="distribution-of-cms-page-weight.png",